What is an Environmental Engineer?

 Students generally study basic engineering principles, ecosystem processes, fate and transport of organic contaminants, alternative energy technologies, air quality control technologies, principles of sustainability, water and wastewater treatment, mathematics, and computer-aided design (CAD).
 Lab and field work are often part of the curriculum.

-Some colleges offer a combined 5-year program that leads to both a bachelor's and a master's degree.
-A graduate degree can open up opportunities as instructors at some colleges, and also in research and development positions.
+Some colleges offer combined 5-year programs that lead to both bachelor's and master's degrees.
+A graduate degree can open opportunities as instructors at some colleges and in research and development positions.

 Some employers prefer to hire graduates of ABET-accredited programs.
 Education through an ABET-accredited program is usually necessary for professional licensing.